top of page

 DAY 1-10

-• A permanent makeup procedure is the equivalent of a skin-deep wound - like a scratch you might get around the house.
-The day of your procedure, expect a small amount of fluid, weeping or blood.
-Firmly blot brows with a clean gauze or slightly damp paper towel to remove lymph.
-Excess lymph may dry and forms scabs too early.
-Blotting typically only needs to be done the day of your visit.
+• A permanent makeup procedure is the equivalent of a skin deep wound - like a scratch you might get around the house.
+The day of your procedure, expect a small amount of fluid or weeping.
+Firmly wipe brows with a clean cotton pad or slightly damp paper towel to remove lymph.
+Excess lymph may dry and forms scabs excessively.

 • Cleanse brows morning and night with mild, gentle cleanser and pat dry or allow to air dry.

-• Apply After Inked supplied with clean q-tip or clean finger on dry skin only.
+• Apply After Inked supplied with clean q-tip or clean finger.
 After Inked may be applied several times during the day, however only a THIN layer should be used at any time.
-You may need to apply once a day, and you many need to apply 3-4 times a day… This is dependent on your skin.
+You may need to apply once a day, and you may need to apply 3-4 times a day… This is dependent on your skin.
 A good rule of thumb is apply whenever your skin looks or feels tight and dry.
-(For reference of how much cream you should be using - think grain of rice.)

-• Brow area may begin to itch and appear slightly thicker in texture before taking on a flaky, dry, narrow appearance.
-Do not pick any of flakes, allow to fall off completely on their own.
+• Area may begin to itch and appear slightly thicker in texture before taking on a flaky, dry, narrow appearance around the 3-5 day mark.
+Do not pick any of the dry skin or flakes, allow to fall off completely on their own.

 • After all peeling/flaking is done, color may take on a hazy, too-dull, too-light, muted appearance.
 We call this the “Foggy Phase”.
 The color will return {bloom} after healing is fully complete, typically between the 3rd and 4th week.